NOAA-ORR-ERD/PyGnome/README.rst

  - OS-X
  - Windows
- - Linux (tested on CentOS 7)
+ - Linux

-This package contains modules written in C/C++, and they must be compiled for this package to function, and we primarily use the Anaconda distribution of Python for installation.
-Anaconda is built primarily for scientific, engineering, and math applications.
+This package contains modules written in C/C++, and they must be compiled for this package to function, and we primarily use the conda () system for installation.
+Conda is built primarily for scientific, engineering, and math applications.

 It is now the only supported way to get set up to use ``PyGNOME``, and it is used in our development and testing process.

-`Install using Anaconda <./Installing.rst>`_
+`Install using conda <./Installing.rst>`_

 The WebGNOME Interface: